 Charlie Quimby is the author of two novels set in Western Colorado—Monument Road and Inhabited—and is a co-author of Planning to Stay, a guide that helps communities assess themselves and take control of future development.

-He was president of Words At Work, the Minneapolis marketing communications firm he founded, from 1988 to 2005.
-During that period, his speechwriting and annual reports won national awards, and he co-authored books on urban planning, quality management, influencing defense policy and design education.
-His independent consultancy, Quimby+Quimby, focuses on assisting nonprofit organizations with development, marketing and education campaigns — often working in partnership with Marketing That Matters.
+Before devoting himself to writing fiction, he was president of Words At Work, the Minneapolis marketing communications firm he founded, from 1988 to 2005.
+His speechwriting and annual reports won national awards, and he co-authored publications on urban planning, quality management, design education and how citizens can influence defense policy.
+While in communications at Honeywell, he wrote an article that won the McKinsey Award from Harvard Business Review.